-Whilst you are working as a volunteer, you may receive or overhear confidential information regarding students, staff or other volunteers.
-Confidential information received in the course of your volunteering must be kept confidential.
+Whilst you are working as a volunteer, overhear confidential information regarding students, other volunteers.
+Confidential information in the course of your volunteering confidential.

-Confidential information means all information relating to:
+Confidential information means all information

-- a) the school's business, current and future students and parents, suppliers, financial affairs, commercial, economic and educational policies of the school - b) the methods, processes, systems, techniques, practices and procedures employed by the school.
+- a) the school's business, current and future students and parents, suppliers, financial economic and educational policies of the school - b) themethods, processes, systems, techniques, procedures employed by the school.

-You must not, either during your assignment or after it has ended, disclose any confidential information developed, accessed or acquired by you as a result of your assignment, except:
+You must not, either during your assignment or ended, disclose any confidential information acquired by you as a result of your assignment, except:

-- a) as required by law - b) with the school's prior written consent

-Discussing information you have received during your volunteer role with staff, students, family, friends or other volunteers inside or outside the school is not acceptable.
-You must only use the confidential information for the purpose of your assignment and must not use or attempt to use any confidential information in any manner which may injure or cause loss to the school.
+- a) as required bylaw - b) with the school's prior written consent use the confidential information for the purpose of your assignment and must not use or attempt to use any confidential information in any manner which may injure or cause loss to the school.